Keerthireddy585/COVID-19-Data-Analysis/README.md

 ## Output Files
 - `covid_analysis.py` – Complete code for analysis and visualization
-- `covid_cleaned_data.csv` – Cleaned and preprocessed data saved for further use
+- `covid_cleaned_sample.csv` – Cleaned and preprocessed data saved for further use

 ## Project Outcomes
 - Built a clean, reproducible data analysis pipeline from scratch